giantatwork/csvpeek/README.md

 ## Requirements

 - Python 3.10+
-- polars >= 0.19.0
+- duckdb >= 1.1.0
 - urwid >= 2.1.0
 - pyperclip >= 1.8.0

 ## Memory Efficiency

-The viewer uses Polars, which is written in Rust and optimized for:
+The viewer uses DuckDB, which runs embedded and optimizes for:
-- Zero-copy operations where possible
-- Efficient memory layout (columnar format)
-- Lazy evaluation for complex queries
-- SIMD vectorization

-This makes it significantly more memory-efficient than pandas for large datasets.
+- Vectorized execution with columnar storage
+- SQL filtering, sorting, and regex matching directly in the engine
+- Streaming via LIMIT/OFFSET to keep memory stable on large files